Michael Spinks: Retirement and later years

-Spinks is one of the few top fighters who left the sport of boxing with both a decent amount of money and being seemingly unharmed, free of permanent injuries and never returned to the ring.
+Spinks was once believed to be one of the few top fighters who left the sport of boxing with both a decent amount of money and being seemingly unharmed, free of permanent injuries.
+However he has shown signs of slurred speech since the 2020s, and he has been in litigation over the loss of his $24 million fortune.
 Aside from a rare event honoring him and occasionally attending fights, Spinks has largely remained off the boxing scene and out of the public eye.

 Ken Hissner reported that, "In October 2007 he was introduced into the ring at the Legendary Blue Horizon in Philadelphia.
 He seemed quite at home in the ring waving and talking to the fans."